ros2/ros2_documentation/source/Tutorials/Rqt_Console/UsingRqt_Console.rst

     Info
     Debug

-As mentioned earlier, the author who creates the node writes the log messages and assigns a severity level to each message.
 There is no exact standard for what each level indicates, but it’s safe to assume that:

-* ``Fatal`` messages indicate when something goes wrong, and causes the system to crash.
+* ``Fatal`` messages indicate the system is going to terminate to try to protect itself from detriment.
-* ``Error`` messages indicate when something goes wrong, and the desired behavior will not work.
+* ``Error`` messages indicate significant issues that won't necessarily damage the system, but are preventing it from functioning properly.
+* ``Warn`` messages indicate unexpected activity or non-ideal results that might represent a deeper issue, but don't harm functionality outright.
+* ``Info`` messages indicate event and status updates that serve as a visual verification that the system is running as expected.
-* ``Warn`` messages indicate when something goes wrong, but the process will continue regardless.
+* ``Debug`` messages detail the entire step-by-step process of the system execution.
-* ``Info`` messages indicate significant checkpoints, like a node starting, action goal completing, etc.
-* ``Debug`` messages indicate background processes, and are typically very verbose.

 The default level is ``Info``.
 You will only see messages of the default severity level and higher.